hummingbot/hummingbot-site/docs/installation/index.md

 ## Releases

-Hummingbot's code is publicly hosted at https://github.com/hummingbot/hummingbot, and the `development` branch is continually updated.
+Hummingbot's code is publicly hosted at <https://github.com/hummingbot/hummingbot>, and the `development` branch is continually updated.

 Approximately once a month, we publish an official release of Hummingbot onto the `master` branch.
 See [Releases](https://github.com/hummingbot/hummingbot/releases).

 ## Installation options

-### 🌎 Test Drive

-Try out Hummingbot in your web browser without installing anything!
-Visit the [Test Drive](https://hummingbot.io/test-drive/) page on our website.

 ### 🐳 Docker

 Our [DockerHub](https://hub.docker.com/r/hummingbot/hummingbot) publishes Docker images for the `master` (latest) and `development` builds of Hummingbot starting with version 1.5.0.
 For previous versions you may download the docker images from [CoinAlpha's Dockerhub](https://hub.docker.com/r/coinalpha/hummingbot)

 We recommend this path for users who run Hummingbot on Linux, in the cloud, and/or multiple bots.

-Read the Docker installation guide: [Install Hummingbot on Docker](./docker)
+Read the Docker installation guide: [Linux](docker-linux.md), [Mac](docker-mac.md), [Windows](docker-windows.md)

 ### 🛠️ Source